LabInter/cosmic-faces/README.md

     python3 MakeMosaico.py
     ```

-This command will start the process of generating a mosaic from the captured images.
+This command will start the process of generating a mosaic from the captured images, which will be saved in the `./mosaico.png` file

 ## Notes